-As we rapidly approach 2019, are you confident your marketing strategy is robust enough to contend with your competitors’ plans?
+As we head further into 2019, are you confident your marketing strategy is robust enough to contend with your competitors’ plans?

 Whatever your confidence level, I’m going to uncover the latest digital trends you need to (at the very least) be aware of — if not implement — to remain on top.

 You’ll also be glad to hear this isn’t yet another zero-evidence ‘trends piece’ that merely lists a few extremely obvious marketing strategies.

 Before diving in, let’s briefly set the virtual scene.

 “Total Digital Marketing spend is forecasted to hit $118 billion by 2021.”

 This nature of outstanding growth is seen across the board for nearly all types of modern online marketing disciplines.